OSCELOT/MyMessages/README.md

 https://community.blackboard.com/thread/6412-mymessages-b2-war-file-for-q4-2017-posted-on-oscelot

-The unm-unmmymessages.war (version 2.3.0-q4.2016) is the WAR file for for Blackboard Learn Q4 2016 (Original Experience only).

-The unm-unmmymessages.war (version 2.3.0-q4.2016) is deprecated effective December 1, 2018.
+The unm-unmmymessages.war (version 2.3.0-q4.2016) is deprecated effective December 1, 2018 since Blackboard Learn Q4 2016 is not supported as of December 2018.

-The University of New Mexico previously ran unm-unmmymessages.war on Blackboard Learn Q4 2016 CU6 (Self Hosted).

-If you are currently running unm-unmmymessages.war then you do NOT need to uninstall My Messages in order to successfully install unm-unmmymessages2017.war.

 If you are currently using Oscelot Messages (version 2.2.1 or prior) then you will need to uninstall Oscelot Messages in order to successfully install My Messages.